 And this is my card.

-Hello everyone.
-And welcome to a new challenge at Less is More (LIM).
-We’re back to one layer card week and this time our theme is Stars.
-We welcome back Bev from Uniko as our guest designer and our sponsor this month.
+Happy St. Patrick’s Day!
+Today also marks the start of a new challenge at Less is More (LIM).
+We are back to one layer cards (OLC) with the theme Stencils.
+We have Shery from STAMPloratins back with us as our guesser designer and our sponsor this month.